Atomic Structure

 What is the Structure of an Ionic Compound?

-Below is a small piece of a giant ionic structure.
+Below is a picture of a small piece of a giant ionic structure.

 A giant ionic structure is made from a huge number of ions.